-Run the Web Server Configuration Tool multiple times, once for each virtual website.
-In ColdFusion 11, you must run the Web Server Configuration tool from within each instance (the wsconfig tool in cfroot\instancename\runtime\bi n), and then specify the web site to connect to. use For more information on running the Web Server Configuration

-Tool, see Using an external web server.
+Run the Web Server Configuration Tool multiple times, once for each virtual website, and specify a different site and server instance each time.
+Ensure that you select the Configure Web Server for ColdFusion Applications option (GUI).
+For more information on running the Web Server Configuration Tool, see "Using an external web server" on page 96.